Fujio-Turner/cb_completed_request/settings/LOCALIZATION_GUIDE.md

 **🚀 SIMPLIFIED APPROACH**: When `index.html` is working correctly and localized versions have issues, use this backup-and-copy method:

+**📝 RELEASE LOG REMINDER**: If this is part of a release process, update your settings/release_YYYYMMDD_HHMMSS.txt file with each HTML file updated.

 ```text
 I need to synchronize the localized HTML files with the working en/index.html.
 Please follow this process: